strimzi/proposals/056-zk-kraft-migration.md

 The migration process can be described with a Finite State Machine (FSM).
 The operator has a new `MigrationManager` component in charge of tracking the migration finite state machine.
-Transitioning across the states depends on the current state, stored in the `Kafka.status.migrationState` field, and the "input" represented by the user interaction with the operator through the following annotations:
+Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation, and the "input" represented by the user interaction with the operator through the following annotations:

-* `strimzi.io/kraft-migration`: to be applied on the `Kafka` custom resource with `true|false` values to start/end the overall migration process.
+* `strimzi.io/run-kraft-migration`: to be applied on the `Kafka` custom resource with `true|false` values to start/end the overall migration process.
 * `strimzi.io/kraft-migration`: to be applied on the `KafkaNodePool`(s) custom resource with `dual|kraft|zk` values to represent the desired "direction" in the migration process by the user:
   * `dual`: allows to move the migration process forward to reach the point of the "dual-write" with KRaft controllers deployed but with metadata written to both ZooKeeper and KRaft.
 Brokers are also connected to both ZooKeeper nodes and KRaft controllers.
   * `kraft`: allows to move the migration process forward from the "dual-write" to the end of the migration with ZooKeeper out of the picture.
   * `zk`: allows to move the migration process back, when still possible, to have brokers working again with ZooKeeper ensemble only.

+The usage of the `strimzi.io/kraft-migration-state` annotation for tracking the migration state, and not using a field in `Kafka.status`, is to avoid a permanent API change (on the `Kafka` CRD) for a temporary process, which won't be used anymore when users will move all their current clusters from ZooKeeper to KRaft.

 The state machine is described in the following diagram: